 The 2019 Converse Pride collection will be available globally beginning from May 6 in North America on the Converse website and at select retailers.

-IKEA recently launched a rainbow-coloured version of its classic blue Frakta shopping bag to promote equality and show its support for the LGBT+ community.
+IKEA recently launched a rainbow-coloured version of its classic blue Frakta shopping bag to promote equality and show its support for the LGBTQ+ community.